carterfort/vue-tailwind-appsscript/readme.md

 ## Local Development

 `yarn local` will boot up a webpack server at `localhost:9090`.
-I've set the default to open Firefox, so you might want to change that to Chrome (or remove the string entirely to use your default browser)
+I've set the default to open Firefox, so you might want to change that to Chrome (or remove the --open argument entirely from the `package.json` file to use your default browser)

 It uses live reload, so as you make and save changes they will update automatically